If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 My adventure with openSUSE

-About three years ago I landed on a video praising Leap and Tumbleweed that made me want to give it a try.
+About four years ago I landed on a video praising Leap and Tumbleweed that made me want to give it a try.
 I was at first a bit uneasy due to the different defaults I was used to in other distros, but I then started hanging out in the Reddit and Discord communities where I met great people who helped me learning the ropes and some time after I found myself giving tech support on the same platforms.
 The quality of Leap and Tumbleweed along with the great and friendly online community made me stick around and I am now one of the moderators of the openSUSE Discord Server.

 Hanging out in the online communities like Discord, I witnessed several devs doing work for the project and discussing software, packages and other technical choices that lead me to start contributing to the OS myself.
 With some assistance I was able to learn RPM packaging and I eventually started submitting software to the official repos, until I have become one of the Xfce package maintainers in 2017.